AG7GN/networking/hamwan-arden-home-README.md

 		set service dns forwarding options server=/local.mesh/<value from Line 1 in your table>
 		commit;save

-1. Connect an ethernet cable from ER-X port `eth2` to the AREDN router LAN port.
+1. If you opted to put a switch between the AREDN LAN port and ER-X `eth2`, install that switch now and connect an ethernet cable between the ER-X `eth2` port and your switch, and between the AREDN LAN port and your switch.
+Otherwise, just connect an ethernet cable from ER-X port `eth2` to the AREDN router LAN port.

 1. Open another browser window on your PC and see if you can go to __http://localnode.local.mesh__, which is the web interface of your AREDN router.
 If so, it's working!